MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/automation-considerations.md

 - To get to the point where the platform is fully self-healing and provides self-service for workload teams, the platform team needs to seek to **automate everything**
   (often referred to as **Extreme Automation**) such as provisioning, configuration and management of the platform and the provisioning of landing zone subscriptions for workload teams.
-Additional benefits of extreme automation are that the platform team can focus more on what provides value, rather than spending time deploying, configuring, and managing the platform.
+Additional benefits of extreme automation are that the platform team can focus more on providing value, rather than spending time deploying, configuring, and managing the platform.
 It creates a self-enhancing cycle, allowing for more time to build automation.

 - As platform teams automates more of the operational activities, reducing human intervention, the teams focus should shift to more important tasks that help